tomkadwill/tomkadwill.github.io/_posts/2018-05-24-git-reset-or-git-pull.markdown

 ---
 layout:     post
-title:      "When to use git fetch, git pull and git reset —hard"
+title:      "When to use git fetch, git pull and git reset --hard"
 date:       2018-05-24 07:00:00 +0000
 permalink:  'git-reset-or-git-pull'
 ---